nikcain/AltAzGoto/README.md

 # AltAzGoto

 I'm going to retire this project in favour of using an ESP32 processor instead.
 The advantages will be that I can network it, which will mean streamlining the code quite a lot, effectively allowing it to setting the date and time automatically, having the star & DSO catalog off-board, allow planetary calculations to also take place elsewhere, and no need for the LCD display (maybe).
+The new repository is here: https://github.com/nikcain/AltAzGoto-ESP32

 This is a work in progress!
 Wokwi version is here: https://wokwi.com/projects/385207165869856769